Binge Eating Recovery Work: pain and joy

 Suffering and Joy to reach her goal

 Often clients in my eating disorder recovery practice don’t recognize their accomplishments.
-In the moment they may be experiencing pain or anxiety.
+As they gain more awareness about their binge eating experience pain or anxiety.
 They don’t understand that experiencing their pain and anxiety is part of releasing the eating disorder and gaining emotional strength.
 They don't know, yet, that they are crossing a threshold into stronger and healthier ways of being in the world.
 Growing your way out of eating disorder entrenchment, even a little, can feel frightening.

-As she brings her healthy and united sense of herself to face the world and follow the genuine lead of her heart and soul, I feel privileged and grateful to share in her journey.
+As you bring your healthy and united sense of herself to face the world you follow the genuine lead of you heart and soul, I feel privileged and grateful to share in that journey.

-In the day to day of my professional world the people I meet who are affected by eating disorders, for the most part, are on their healing path.
-They come to me because they are ready to begin.
+In the day to day of my professional world the people I meet are affected by eating disorders, They are on their healing path because they came to me and are ready to begin.
 Or they come to me because they have begun and want to go beyond their current limits.
-Or they come to me because they want to begin and hope I can show them how.
+Or they come to me because they want to begin and hope I can show what binge eating recovery work involves.

 Suffering and Ignorance

-When you are embroiled in an eating disorder you suffer terribly and are in a state of ignorance.
+When you are embroiled in binge eating or restricting you suffer terribly and are in a state of ignorance.
 You are aware enough to know that your eating disorder behavior, whether bingeing, purging, restricting, overeating, over exercising, is out of control.
 Plus, it's not giving you the benefits it promises, i.e. freedom from anxiety and self-doubt.